gabalafou/qhub/docs/source/user_guide/faq.md

 | Digital Ocean  | No                               |
 | GCP            | Yes                              |

-If modifying the resouce allocation for the `general` node is ultimately necessary, try increasing the max number of nodes for the `general` node group.
+If modifying the resource allocation for the `general` node is ultimately necessary, try increasing the max number of nodes for the `general` node group.
 This will mean two nodes - reserved for the `general` node group - will likely always be running, increasing the operating cost of the cluster.

 Alternatively, you can backup your cluster, destroy it and redeploy using the same `qhub-config.yaml` but with an instance size of your liking.